This Shell scripting tutorial is aimed at covering all the basics and important information about scripting in Linux or Unix-like systems.

 Gaining expertise in basic administrative commands on command-line Interface (CLI) will help you automate the routine tasks and will help you save more time, whether you are a system administrator, a developer, or a Linux enthusiast.

-If you want to enrich your career and become a professional in Linux, then visit Mindmajix - a global online training platform: "" This course will help you to achieve excellence in this domain.
+If you want to enrich your career and become a professional in Linux, then Enroll Our ""

 The architecture of a Linux OS helps us understand the anatomy of Shell.